LILCMU/GoGoBoard-Arduino-Core/README.md

-# The GoGo Board 6.x firmware for an arduino core
+# The GoGo Board 6.x firmware for an Arduino Core
 This firmware enabled default features of 3 digital ports on arduino core side (bottom-left of the board).
 This consists of temperature / humidity (SHT31), ultrasonic distance (Grove ultrasonic) and rgb leds (Grove NeoPixels).

 ---